MultidisciplinaryDeepDives/RShiny-Organizational-Extreme-Adaptability/README.md

 **Motivation**:

-To learn best practices from firms that navigated the pandemic well, operationally, financially, and diplomatically.
-On the other hand, I can also see how someone might incorporate insights from this project into one’s investment strategy.
+To identify firms that navigated the pandemic well, operationally, financially, and diplomatically.
+And to learn (hopefully best practices) from them.
+On the other hand, I can also see how someone might incorporate the insights distilled from this project into one’s investment strategy.

 **Data Questions**:
 1)	Find US firms' stock prices on the day before/after each earnings call.
 Then find the correlation between Net COVID Sentiment and stock price.